fpgmaas/deptry/docs/rules-violations.md

 ]
 ```

-and the following `main.py` that is the only Python file in the project:
+and the following `main.py` in the project:

 ```python
 import asyncio